-As at 31 December 2015, approximately 64.2 per cent. of the Group's net operating income is derived from activities in Malaysia.
-Any factors which could materially or adversely affect the macroeconomic conditions of Malaysia could have a similar effect on the Group's business, financial condition, prospects or results of operations.
+As at 31 December 2017, approximately 59.5 per cent. of the Group's net operating income is derived from activities in Malaysia.
+Any factors which could materially or adversely affect the macroeconomic conditions of Malaysia could have a similar effect on the business, financial condition, results of operations, prospects or reputation of the Group.